Dr Andrea Copping

 Moving forward with marine renewable energy: …but what about the environment?

-Abstract: As the first commercial scale tidal arrays are established, more wave energy converters and run of river turbines deployed, and interest is renewed in ocean thermal energy conversion (OTEC) and salinity gradient power, we must continue to ask how we can better harness the power of the oceans while protecting the marine environment and accommodating other ocean users.
+As the first commercial scale tidal arrays are established, more wave energy converters and run of river turbines deployed, and interest is renewed in ocean thermal energy conversion (OTEC) and salinity gradient power, we must continue to ask how we can better harness the power of the oceans while protecting the marine environment and accommodating other ocean users.
 Oceans provide a variety of ecosystem services, jobs and security, economic development, and sense of place for coastal communities and nations, but many marine animals, habitats, and ecosystem processes are already under stress from climate change and anthropogenic activities.
 While we understand many of the environmental interactions and potential risks of marine renewable energy development and other ocean uses, the research community is actively conducting research and monitoring to learn more.
 Ocean Energy Systems-Environmental has gathered the latest findings to support responsible, sustainable, and effective use of marine renewable energy and will be releasing its 2024 State of the Science Report at the 2024 International Conference on Ocean Energy.

 HOSTED BY